 More than advertising - marketing with attitude

 Marketing art is a sensitive process.
-Because art should touch, not persuade.
-Excellent advertising agencies understand this claim and design campaigns that are not intrusive but convincing.
-This is not about loud sales messages, but about a cultural mediation that focuses on the artistic value.
+Art should move, not persuade.
+Excellent advertising agencies understand this requirement and design campaigns that are persuasive rather than intrusive.
+This isn't about loud sales pitches, but rather about cultural communication that focuses on artistic value.

 image source: rawpixel.com via Unsplash